TITLE: Blood Ties(1/2)

 Grey groaned and ran his fingers through his hair.
 "Either you are *both* certifiable, or *I* am for considering that even a portion of what I just heard could be true.
 I don't suppose you have any proof?
 Something concrete?"

-"With a little help," Mulder said.
+"With a little help," Mulder growled.

-Grey leaned forward, his hands clasped between his knees, and looked searchingly at Scully's face.
+Grey leaned forward, hands clasped between his knees, and looked searchingly at Scully's face.
 "How much of what Fox has told me do you accept?"